postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-compile-time.md

 ## Custom compile-time types and methods

-If you want to share compile-time code between aspects, aspects or aspect methods, you can create your own types and methods that execute at compile time.
+If you want to share compile-time code between aspects or aspect methods, you can create your own types and methods that execute at compile time.

-* Compile-time code must be annotated with a [<xref:Metalama.Framework.Aspects.CompileTimeAttribute?text=CompileTime>] custom attribute.
+* Compile-time code must be annotated with the [<xref:Metalama.Framework.Aspects.CompileTimeAttribute?text=CompileTime>] custom attribute.
 You would typically use this attribute on:
   * a method or field of an aspect;
   * a type (`class`, `struct`, `record`, ...);
   * an assembly, using `[assembly: CompileTime]`.